Callum-Irving/personal-website/content/blog/rust-heroku-postgres.md

 For creating the table I'll make a file called `schema.sql` in the sql directory.
 For this example we'll make a simple blog system.
-We will store the id, auther, date, title, and content of each post.
+We will store the id, author, date, title, and content of each post.

 The SQL code to create such a table looks like this: